catalystbyzoho/tutorial-zcdrive-android/content/tutorial-apps/simple-web-application/introduction.md

 The document is divided into five pages to cover the five features of Catalyst Authentication: **Users, Email Templates, Sign-in Method, Roles, Authorized Domains.** Each section explains the key concepts, benefits, and implementation of each feature.

 To install it manually, you must execute this command from the Node.js function's directory using your terminal:

+If we enter the number of jobs as 2, the associated function, which returns the name object, is called two times parallelly and the input is passed to it.
+The output of the first iteration is generated as:

 To learn about using Authentication in the development and production environments, visit the [Environments help page](/help/cache/test).